Nitinol Stone Retrieval Basket vs Stainless Steel Stone Retrieval Basket – Choosing the Right Material for Stone Extraction

 Clinical Purpose

-The Laparoscopic Nephrectomy Set is a comprehensive minimally invasive surgical solution designed for the removal of the kidney in cases of renal tumors, non-functioning kidneys, trauma, or severe infections.
-It integrates advanced laparoscopic visualization, insufflation systems, electrosurgical and vessel sealing technologies, precision instruments, and essential disposables to ensure safe dissection, secure vascular control, and efficient specimen retrieval with minimal patient morbidity and faster recovery.
+The Laparoscopic Sleeve Gastrectomy Set is a comprehensive minimally invasive surgical solution designed for the treatment of obesity through gastric volume reduction.
+It integrates advanced laparoscopic visualization systems, electrosurgical and vessel sealing technologies, insufflation systems, precision instruments, and essential disposables to ensure safe stomach resection, effective hemostasis, and optimal patient outcomes in bariatric surgery.

 Set Components and Functional Integration